 Bonaventura College Leiden: first-year, second-year and third-year classes and upper level ‘Visual Art and Design Plan’, also known as ‘Art Plan’;

-Rijnlands Lyceum Wassenaar: first-year, second-year and third-year classes, possibly extending to KUBV in the upper level, also known as ‘Art Class’;
+Rijnlands Lyceum Wassenaar: first-year, second-year and third-year classes, and upper level ‘Visual Art and Design Plan’, also known as ‘Art Class’;

-Zandvliet College The Hague: first-year, second-year and third-year classes, possibly extending to KUBV in the upper level, also known as ‘Art Class’;
+Zandvliet College The Hague: first-year, second-year and third-year classes, and upper level ‘Visual Art and Design Plan’, also known as ‘Art Class’;

 The KABK also strives to achieve better coordination with senior secondary vocational education (MBO).
 Possibilities include the development of continuing learning tracks (professional column).